Tobias Lewenstein: Career

 In 1895, he returned to the Netherlands to serve as chief rabbi in Leeuwarden and then, in 1899, he became chief rabbi in The Hague.

 On 1 May 1903, he was selected by Copenhagen's Community of the Mosaic Faith to succeed David Simonsen as chief rabbi of Denmark.
 His term there was contentious due to his opposition to interfaith marriage, allowing children born of Jewish fathers and non-Jewish mothers to convert, and participation in a Danish ecumenical national day of prayer, among other issues, and he was removed from the post on 18 January 1910.
 Because Lewenstein's contract stated the position was a lifetime appointment, his dismissal sparked a legal battle that ended up before the Danish Supreme Court.
 In the end, Lewenstein was awarded in 1912.
+Between his dismissal and his departure from Copenhagen following the court's ruling, Lewenstein initiated the establishment of a small splinter synagogue, a forerunner to the Machzike Hadas congregation, founded in 1912.

 In 1912, Lewenstein became chief rabbi for the Israelitische Religionsgesellschaft, an Orthodox community in Zürich, Switzerland, that split from the Israelitische Cultusgemeinde community in 1898.
 He remained the chief rabbi there until 1940.
 From 1919 to 1923, he also served as president of World Agudath Israel.
 In 1945, he returned to The Hague for a brief time to help the Dutch Jewish community rebuild after World War II.